Causal Rule Sets for Identifying Subgroups with Enhanced Treatment Effect: Introduction

-In this work, we use a Bayesian framework to learn a CRS model for its appealing property that it provides a single unified framework to jointly optimize fitting to the data and model complexity without directly ``hard'' controlling either.
-We propose an efficient inference method for learning a maximum \emph{a priori} (MAP) model.
+In this work, we propose an efficient inference method for learning a maximum \emph{a priori} (MAP) model.
 The algorithm consists of two steps to effectively reduce computation.
 First, a rule space is constructed via rule mining.
-Then, the search algorithm iterate over states that consist of rule sets and the corresponding parameters until convergence and applies an exploration-with-exploitation strategy to improve search efficiency.
-To further reduce computation, a simpler metric is developed to replace the more computationally heavy objective during the search.
+Then, the search algorithm iterates over states that consist of rule sets and the corresponding parameters until convergence.
+This algorithm applies an exploration-with-exploitation strategy to improve search efficiency.
+We also propose search criteria that make it easier to efficiently find promising solutions.

-Experiments were conducted to test the ability of CRS to retrieve true subgroups.
-We also compared CRS model with other baseline models using real-world data sets.
-CRS demonstrated competitive out-of-sample performance compared to baseline methods while offering greater flexibility of obtaining subgroups with various support and average treatment effect.
+We conducted experiments to test the ability of CRS to retrieve true subgroups.
+Our Bayesian framework can generate rule sets of various sizes, produced with different hyperparameters.
+To evaluate the performance, we propose a novel metric, the \textbf{treatment efficient frontier}, which characterizes how quickly the average treatment effect on the subgroup decays as the support of the subgroup (the amount of test data in the subgroup) grows.
+We compared CRS models with other baseline models using real-world data sets.
+Compared to baseline methods, CRS demonstrated competitive out-of-sample performance while offering greater flexibility of obtaining subgroups with various support and average treatment effect, as shown by the higher treatment efficient frontiers.